 Paula’s stories for adults have been published in a number of anthologies of contemporary fiction.
 She was commissioned to write a story for Nottingham UNESCO City of Literature’s anthology, ‘These Seven’.

 She is also part of a collective of award winning YA writers called The Edge .
-Their first anthology of short stories for teens will be published in July 2016.
+Their first anthology of thought-provoking short stories for teens, ‘Stories from the Edge’ was published in 2016.

 Paula is represented by the fabulous Clare Conville of Conville and Walsh in London.

 Paula was born and brought up in Liverpool and now lives in Nottingham with her husband and three children who are all taller than her.

 Her third YA novel SHELL, was published in Jan 2018 and has won the North East Teen Book Award, The Derbyshire Schools’ Book Award, the NWS Speculative Fiction Book of the Year and is currently shortlisted for three other awards.
 Her fourth YA novel, THE NEW BOY arrives March 2019.
 Both novels are published by Scholastic.